Azure-Samples/ms-identity-dotnet-adfs-to-aad/SAML-OIDC/WebApp_SAML_OIDC/README.md

   - dotnet
   - aspnet
   - azure-active-directory
-name: Signing in users with SAML and OpenIDConnect in the same web application
+name: Signing in users with SAML and OpenID Connect in the same web application
 urlFragment: ms-identity-dotnet-adfs-to-aad
 ---

-# Signing in users with SAML and OpenIDConnect in the same web application
+# Signing in users with SAML and OpenID Connect in the same web application

  1. [Overview](#overview)
  1. [Scenario](#scenario)